mrn-dns/serverlessExam/README.md

 ## Instructions to student.

-This repository contains the starting code for a lab-based exam on the serverless architecture on the AWS platform.
+This repository contains the starting code for a lab-based exam on the Distributed Systems module concerning IaC on the AWS platform.

+### Setup

 You are required to take the following steps in preparation for this exam:

 + Clone this repository.
 + Import the project into VS Code and run the following commands: